dinther/pathbuilder/README.md

 However the power of openSCAD is of course in its parametric capabilities.
 Although you could string together a svg path string with some variables, it isn't exactly elegant.

-Ppathbuilder also offers access to every command directly in your code.
+Pathbuilder also offers access to every command directly in your code.
 Commands are simply chained just like you are used to with openSCAD.
 A polygon is drawn at the end of the command sequence.
 This way you can pass your parameters directly into pathbuilder commands.

 ## S bracket example